DUI Defense Lawyer in Central & South Central Pennsylvania

-When looking for the right DUI Lawyer to handle your matter, you want to be sure you find someone who has a solid understanding of Pennsylvania DUI laws and who is also experienced dealing with other traffic violations that may play a role in your case.
+When looking for the right DUI Lawyer to handle your matter, you want to be sure you find someone who has a solid understanding of Pennsylvania DUI laws.
+Your chosen PA DUI attorney should also have extensive experience in dealing with other traffic violations and criminal charges that may play a role in your case.

-At Colgan & Associates, we are frequently called upon to help people charged with a DUI sort through the details of their matter and advise them on their best possible course of action.
-Through our experience and legal knowledge, we aim to help people have their matter addressed quickly and fairly so they can move forward with their lives.
+At Colgan & Associates, we are frequently called upon to help people charged with a DUI sort through the details of their matter.
+We advise them on their best possible course of action.
+Through our experience and legal knowledge, we aim to help people have their matter addressed quickly and fairly; so they can move forward with their lives.

 The acronym DUI stands for Driving Under the Influence.
 Other acronyms such as DWI, OMVI and OVI all refer to the same thing: operating a vehicle under the influence of alcohol or drugs.
 The most commonly used terms are DUI, an acronym for Driving Under the Influence, and DWI, an acronym for Driving While Impaired.